-(A) RSC shall implement an order of selection when RSC determines that, based on projected fiscal and personnel resources, that it will not be able to provide services to all individuals who are expected to be found eligible in the next fiscal year.
+(A) OOD shall implement an order of selection when OOD determines that, based on projected fiscal and personnel resources, that it will not be able to provide services to all individuals who are expected to be found eligible in the next fiscal year.

 (B) Individuals who have begun to receive services under an individualized plan for employment prior to the effective date or modification of implementation of order of selection shall continue to receive services.

 (C) To implement an order of selection OOD shall first determine an individual's eligibility pursuant to rule 3304-2-54 of the Administrative Code.
 Eligible individuals shall then be assigned to one of three order of selection priority categories, defined as follows:

 (1) Most significant disability - an individual who meets the definition of

 "significant disability" as defined in paragraph (C)(2) of this rule, but whose disability seriously limits three or more functional capacities.

 (2) Significant disability - an individual who has a physical, mental or cognitive disability that seriously limits one or two functional capacities (such as mobility, communication, self-care, self-direction, interpersonal skills, work tolerance, and work skills) in terms of an employment outcome; and who is expected to need multiple vocational rehabilitation services over an extended period of time.

 (3) Other eligible individuals - an individual who meets the definition of eligible per rule 3304-2-54 of the Administrative Code but whose impairment does not rise to the level of a significant disability.

 (D) An individual who has been determined eligible for Social Security benefits under Title II or Title XVI of the Social Security Act, shall, at a minimum, be assigned an order of selection priority category of significant disability; the individual may be assigned an order of selection priority category of most significant disability if there is documentation of limitations in three or more functional areas.